 Floortime is a revolutionary technique for helping children with developmental challenges.

-Turning disability into do-ability
+turning disability into do-ability

-Celebrating uniqueness
+celebrating uniqueness

 Developed by American child psychiatrist Stanley Greenspan and psychologist Serena Wieder in the late 1980s, DIR sought to replace more restrictive child-development techniques with one based on celebrating each child’s uniqueness and concentrating on their quality of life.

-Focused on interaction
+focused on interaction

-Building connection
+building connection

-He points out that historically, children with disabilities have suffered from the drive towards normalisation.
+De Vos points out that historically, children with disabilities have suffered from the drive towards normalisation.
 “Floortime tries to find ways for children to connect with the rest of the world,” he explains.
 “We look at the child and see what their next developmental step is.
 Then we work towards that.
 The idea is to approach children in terms of what they can do.
 Everybody can do something.
 That’s what you latch onto and where you try to meet them,” he says.

 Coaching and parental involvement